 The same is true when comparing B2B marketing and advertising solutions.
 Take a simple B2B product brochure… You must ask yourself: “How many images need to be used?
 Can you use library images or do you need custom photography?
 How much text needs to be written, and how technical is the text?
 How many charts, graphic images, and special design elements are needed?”
 Things like image quality, paper size, decorative print, finishes, and other considerations go into a solution’s final price.

 This is why almost all B2B marketing and advertising projects are custom or semi-custom.
-One agency’s or client’s definition of quality can be very different then another, subsequently the resulting price will vary and often people are duped into buying a lemon.
+One agency’s or client’s definition of quality can be very different than another, subsequently, the resulting price will vary and often people are duped into buying a lemon.

 THE AGENCY BUSINESS PRICING MODEL REVEALED